1.1 What is the CPB Credential?

 • CMRS (Certified Medical Reimbursement Specialist) - issued by the American Medical Billing Association (AMBA).

-Career Outlook
+Career Outlook and Roles

 Medical billing sits inside the broader medical records and health information field, which the U.S. Bureau of Labor Statistics projects to grow faster than the average occupation through the decade.
-CPB-certified professionals work as:
+CPB-certified professionals commonly work as:

-• Insurance follow-up and denial management analysts
+• Insurance follow-up and denial-management analysts in the back office

 Who Should Take the CPB?

 The CPB is the right credential if you want to specialize in the business side of healthcare reimbursement rather than clinical coding.
-It fits new billers seeking a first national credential, experienced front- and back-office staff formalizing their skills, and coders expanding into revenue cycle roles.
-There is no mandatory degree to sit for the exam, though AAPC recommends practical billing experience.
+It fits new billers seeking a first national credential, experienced front- and back-office staff who want to formalize on-the-job skills, and coders expanding into revenue cycle roles.

 Test Your Knowledge